Biden Admin Urges Israel to Improve Gaza’s Humanitarian Situation

 Pentagon spokeswoman Sabrina Singh and National Security Council spokesman John Kirby also declined to specify the possible consequences.

 The Epoch Times reached out to the Israeli Ministry of Defense and the Israeli Ministry of Strategic Affairs regarding the letter from Austin and Blinken.
-Neither Israeli ministry had responded as of publication time on Tuesday.
+Neither Israeli ministry responded by press time.

 Blinken and Austin called on Israeli forces to allow internally displaced refugees to move further inland during the winter season.
 Al-Mawasi, one of the main humanitarian corridors for refugees, is situated along the Mediterranean coastline.